The Ultimate Guide to HARO Link Building: Strategies and Benefits

 • Respond promptly to queries or at the end of deadline

 Be quick and responsive.
 Reporters frequently have strict deadlines, so you need to reply to their queries as soon as possible.
-The faster you are, the more likely it is to be picked.
+The faster you are, the more likely it is to be picked and get a link.
 Another strategy is to answer right before the deadline.

 • Maintain professionalism in your communications